Stories tagged with: refugeesFound 44 stories matching your search criteria.

 FRANKLIN, Tenn.
 (BP) -- Alvaro and Haya Altaras* know what it's like to be homeless and to lose everything they own.

-The Syrian natives had to leave the country where they were born several years ago due to civil war.
+The Middle Eastern natives had to leave the country where they were born several years ago due to civil war.
 They went across the border and became refugees living in Jordan.

 But that was really a new beginning.